 Red lentil soup

-Hearty, filling and comforting - Antony Worrall Thompson's healthy and low fat soup is perfect for a cold winter's evening.
+Hearty, filling and comforting - this red lentil soup is healthy, low fat and a perfect vegetarian soup for a cold winter's evening.

 Each serving provides 347kcal, 8g protein, 28g carbohydrate (of which 15g sugars), 21g fat (of which 15g saturates), 9g fibre and 1.9g salt.